 The first stop for many people when taking out a mortgage is one of the big five banks: BMO, CIBC, RBC, Scotiabank and TD.
 These five lenders dominate the mortgage market in Canada, accounting for 72.6% of the market share of mortgages in 2018 according to a Teranet report.
 That dominance alone helps generate more business for the big five, as does the major brand recognition that they possess.

 Unfortunately, there are lots of people who believe this is their only option and give up their dreams of home ownership if they are given unfavourable terms or are outright rejected by the big five.
 However, there are many more options that buyers can look at.
-Shubha Dasgupta, President and CEO of Capital Lending Centre, outlined some of the options available to buyers, pointing out that “Canada has an amazing variety of highly regulated and specialized mortgage lenders.
+Shubha Dasgupta, Founder and CEO of Pineapple, outlined some of the options available to buyers, pointing out that “Canada has an amazing variety of highly regulated and specialized mortgage lenders.
 It’s very important that Canadians explore all the options available as most times a great solution will present itself. “

 What are these other options?
 Firstly, there are 82 federally-regulated banks in Canada that are not part of the big five.
 Some of these will be familiar names to you, such as HSBC, Laurentian Bank of Canada, Manulife Bank of Canada, President’s Choice Bank, and National Bank of Canada, which is sometimes included in a “Big Six” of Canadian banks.
 Others might be less familiar but they are all backed by the same federal regulations, which gives you and your finances some level of protection and security.
 In fact, this list may offer some additional features that you might prefer, such as banks that have no branches and do all their services either online or over the phone – passing the savings on to their customers in the process.